eclipse-kuksa/kuksa.val.feeders/dbc2val/README.md

 2. Use the latest release from here: https://github.com/eclipse/kuksa.val/tree/master/kuksa-val-server

-After you download for example the release 0.2.1 you can run it with this command, this is also described in the kuksa val server [readme](https://github.com/eclipse/kuksa.val/blob/master/kuksa-val-server/README.md):
+After you download for example the release 0.2.1 you can run it with this command, this is also described in the [KUKSA Server readme](https://github.com/eclipse/kuksa.val/blob/master/kuksa-val-server/README.md):

 ```console
 $ docker run -it --rm -v $HOME/kuksaval.config:/config  -p 127.0.0.1:8090:8090 -e LOG_LEVEL=ALL ghcr.io/eclipse/kuksa.val/kuksa-val:0.2.1-amd64
 ```

-3. After server is started also start the dbcfeeder you should got some similar output in the kuksa val server terminal
+3. After server is started also start the dbcfeeder you should got some similar output in the KUKSA Server terminal

 ```console
 VERBOSE: Receive action: set